Abhishek10351/My_Learning/Project/git.md

 M - modified but not in staging area yet
 R - renamed
 ?? - untracked
-green - ready to be commited
+green - ready to be committed
 red - files changed after

 3

 git add # adds the given files to staging area to commit later (removes the file from staging area if it is not found in dir)

 ## some styles to add files